maakbaas/esp8266-iot-framework/README.md

 # ESP8266 IoT Framework ![Status](https://travis-ci.com/maakbaas/esp8266-iot-framework.svg?branch=master)

-The ESP8266 IoT Framework is a set of modules to be used as a starting point in new ESP8266 projects, implementing HTTPS requests, a React web interface, WiFi manager, configuration manager and OTA updates.
+The ESP8266 IoT Framework is a set of modules to be used as a starting point in new ESP8266 projects, implementing HTTPS requests, a React web interface, WiFi manager, configuration manager live dashboard and OTA updates.

 The unique advantage of this framework is that code generation at build time is used to provide different benefits.
-Code generation is used to dynamically generate a configuration struct from a JSON file, to incorporate the web interface into PROGMEM in the firmware and to bundle a full root certificate store in PROGMEM that allows the ESP8266 to do secure HTTPS requests to arbitrary URLs.
+Code generation is used to dynamically generate a configuration struct and a live dashboard from JSON files, to incorporate the web interface into PROGMEM in the firmware and to bundle a full root certificate store in PROGMEM that allows the ESP8266 to do secure HTTPS requests to arbitrary URLs.

 ## Documentation